cyl19970726/LangLands/acc_apply.md

 - Estimated Project Duration:
     The deadline is February 31
 - Project Complexity:
     - Medium, Because to complete this work, you need to have a certain understanding of a variety of technologies.
-Still, you do not need to have a deep understanding of every technical field, and more work is to find some better technical solutions on the market. , combine them .
+Still, you do not need to have a deep understanding of every technical field, and more work is to find some better technical solutions on the market. , combine them.

 ### Additional Information